 Whether your outdoor travel plans are taking you to glacial seawaters or rocky coastlines, a kayaking dry bag is an essential item to have on your gear list.
 If you decide to go on a paddle trip, it is important to be prepared with the proper clothing, food and equipment.
-On these paddle trips, it is common for paddlers to use a dry bag or dry sack to store these essential items.
+On these paddle trips, it is common for paddlers to use a dry sack or dry bags for kayaking to store these essential items.

 From a simple paddle around the lake to a multi-day backcountry adventure, kayaking dry bags are a convenient (and colorful) way to stay organized.
 Below, we have created a guide to help you find the best kayaking dry bag to fit your paddling needs.

 But first, why is it helpful to use dry bags for kayaking and paddling trips?

 Dry bags are specifically designed to keep your essential gear dry and organized throughout your paddle journey.
 From stovetops to an extra pair of dry socks (essential for any trip) dry bags are the key to effectively packing your gear for a safe kayaking trip.

 Besides acting as a main storage unit for your kayaking gear, dry bags usually have easily accessible compartments for packing snacks, a map, sunscreen, bug spray etc. While you are paddling, it is convenient to have these important items in an accessible place instead of rolling around the bottom of your boat.

 Want more paddling gear?

 - The Complete Canoe Trip Packing List

 What to Look For When Purchasing a Dry Bag

 Since the purpose of using a dry bag is to keep your gear organized and dry while paddling, it is important to note some specific materials that can provide the durability and flexibility needed to make a good dry bag.